 The nature of the offense will affect how long the statute of limitations will be.
 The location matters too, and that’s why you must know about Massachusetts statutes of limitations.

-Statutes of Limitations for Personal Injury Cases
+Statute of Limitations for Personal Injury Cases in MA

 Let’s talk about specific offenses and their accompanying statutes of limitations.
 We’ll go over a few examples below.